 Connect your app to Facebook

-To connect your Auth0 app to Facebook, you will need to generate a Client ID and Client Secret in a Facebook app, copy these keys into your Auth0 settings, and enable the connection.
+To connect your Auth0 app to Facebook, you will need an App ID and App Secret from your Facebook app, then copy these keys into your Auth0 settings and enable the connection.

 1. Login to Facebook Developers